 Any staff not wearing uniform must wear clothing that is consistent with a smart, professional image and makes hand hygiene easy and effective.

 Make up, perfume and after-shave must be discreet and not overpowering.

-Shorts and jogging bottoms are normally only acceptable for therapy staff working in the gymnasium (however, see 3.4).
+Shorts and jogging bottoms are normally only acceptable for therapy staff working in the gymnasium.